 At Ricoh, environmental conservation went through three stages: The first stage, the Passive Stage, consisted of following regulations and reacting to outside pressure like “green procurement.”
 The next stage was the Proactive Stage where, as volunteers, we became imbued with a sense of mission regarding our planet.
 Through stage two, our efforts were not yet profitable.
 Finally, at the third stage, the Responsible Stage, we were able to simultaneously achieve environmental conservation and profit creation.
 This advanced stage is where Ricoh is now.
 The results of our activities during the Responsible Stage are published annually in our Sustainability Report and are very well received by our stakeholders.

 Did Sakurai think of the Proactive Stage as the Leap of Faith Stage?
 How did Ricoh stakeholders receive the results when the efforts were not yet profitable?
 How did Ricoh go for it without an immediate business case?
 According to our survey, fewer than one in five respondents said they would consider longer paybacks for sustainability-related investments.

-There's no question: the difficulty of quantifying costs and benefits of sustainability-related strategies and the difficulty of developing comprehensive metrics for assessing sustainability impacts have a significant downside.
+There’s no question: the difficulty of quantifying costs and benefits of sustainability-related strategies and the difficulty of developing comprehensive metrics for assessing sustainability impacts have a significant downside.
 They are two of the most frequently cited obstacles for making the business case for sustainability.
-They will continue to be a roadblock for many executives who are otherwise inclined to pay attention to sustainability issues.